 Sport is a powerful way of bringing people together socially and through our projects we support its strong values: loyalty, sense of belonging, determination and team work.

-INSIEME is a three-year project created in collaboration with CUS Milano Rugby and the Municipality of Milan to promote sport for young people from socially disadvantaged backgrounds and at risk of exclusion in several outer-Milan districts.
+INSIEME is a long term project created in collaboration with CUS Milano Rugby and the Municipality of Milan to promote sport for young people from socially disadvantaged backgrounds and at risk of exclusion in several outer-Milan districts.
 The initiative, launched in 2017 by the Quarto Oggiaro zone, was subsequently extended to via Padova and Baggio.
 In addition to the teaching of the sporting disciplines of rugby, volleyball and track and field, we also provide a psychologist who offers support for the most difficult family situations.
 Group volunteers also took part activities in the field.
 The Group has also financed the refurbishment of the most run down sports facilities in the areas involved.
-During the lockdown period, despite the training sessions being suspended some volunteers from CUS Milano were out distributing food parcels to people in difficulty, also thanks to the co-operation of Mediobanca staff members.
-To help families in caring for their children during the summer period, CUS Milano took part in the Summer School run by the Milan municipal council, providing recreational and educational activities.
-Given the success of the initiative, we have renewed our support for the 2020-23 period as well.
+The Group has renewed its support for a third three-year period (2023-26).

-This year too we decided to bring the values of sport to the challenging environment of prison, running our multi-sport camp at the “Cesare Beccaria” young offenders’ institution for the sixht year.
+This year too we decided to bring the values of sport to the challenging environment of prison, running our multi-sport camp at the “Cesare Beccaria” young offenders’ institution for the seventh year.
 The camp offers the detainees an opportunity to take part in a variety of sports for a week, in a competitive environment which instills respect for the rules and fair play.
 We also carried out maintenance and reports to the sports facilities as part of our involvement.
 Last year different volunteers take part in the activities each year, working together with the staff.

 Social and job inclusion